Something weird happened to me last month.

 I don’t have to record it all on (digital) film to remember it.
 The internet and its cornucopia of information mean I’ll never have to worry about not finding a photo of where I’ve been again.
 Millions of other vacation photogs are snapping away pics of every THERE I’m likely to go see.

 Now, perhaps, I’ve realized that life is more than just a series of photos.
-Life is listening to a street performer on Christmas day, and dropping a tip in his jar… It’s the glass of wine shared with new friends on the outdoor cafe deck of the 0071ship… it’s seeing the flip of the tails and the mist of the blowholes of the whales swimming near the ship.
+Life is listening to a street performer on Christmas day, and dropping a tip in his jar… It’s the glass of wine shared with new friends on the outdoor cafe deck of the ship… it’s seeing the flip of the tails and the mist of the blowholes of the whales swimming near the ship.
 Life is seeing your child’s face light up when she sees THE MOUSE in charge of the theme park, in person, and gets a giant hug from the giant mouse.

 Life is all of those things, and more.
 Maybe I’ve finally hit the point where I can separate myself from documenting every little bit of it, and start enjoying more of it.
 I’m there to create memories, not just to record them.
 It’s my life, our lives.
 I want to experience, not record.
-Memories, not just photographs.0219
+Memories, not just photographs.

 Oh, and, in case you didn’t notice – I’m having fun sitting and watching, and photographing tourists taking selfies.
 It’s my version of street photography